WillAbides/bindown/README.md

-  download                            download a dependency but don't extract or install it extract                             download and extract a dependency but don't install it install                             download, extract and install a dependency format                              formats the config file dependency list                     list configured dependencies dependency add                      add a template-based dependency
+  download                            download a dependency but don't extract or install it extract                             download and extract a dependency but don't install it install                             download, extract and install a dependency wrap                                create a wrapper script for a dependency format                              formats the config file dependency list                     list configured dependencies dependency add                      add a template-based dependency